hashicorp/hcl/hcl/json/spec.md

 ```

 In particular the _Template Interpolation Unwrapping_ requirement from the
-zcl native syntax specification must be implemented, allowing the use of
+HCL native syntax specification must be implemented, allowing the use of
 single-interpolation templates to represent expressions that would not
 otherwise be representable in JSON, such as the following example where
 the result must be a number, rather than a string representation of a number: